turbofish-org/orga/docs/concurrency.md

 All processing that happens within our state machine logic is within the handling of transitions, so the concurrency model deals with using relations between transitions' read and write sets to guarantee transitions execute deterministically.

-XXXXXX: move to more concrete section - Note that for simplicity we apply our concurrency rules to the coarse level of atomic transactions and do not reason about the order that reads and writes happen within a transaction - further optimization could be made in the future if needed by breaking down transactions into sub-transactions which allow concurrency on a more granular level.

 ### Axioms

 Our reasoning starts from the following axioms: